dairycultist/New-Hand-in-Mootown/README.md

-they're visibly chonky, they give you new, more intimate dialogue, and then ur done with them + you get a gift (bottles of their own milk, keys to new areas, etc). this encourages farming crops that may not otherwise be economically viable. moo moos will only eat their favourite food, and only until they're full (where you no longer have to feed them for the rest of the playthrough). at this point, shopkeep moo moos will instead pay you normally for their favourite crop that you give them.
+they're visibly chonky, they give you new, more intimate dialogue, and then ur done with them + you get a gift (bottles of their own milk, keys to new areas, etc). this encourages farming crops that may not otherwise be economically viable. moo moos will only eat their favourite food, and only until they're full (where you no longer have to feed them for the rest of the playthrough).

+you can decide whether to sell or gift to a shopkeep moo moo depending on whether you give them the item over the counter or behind the counter. "just swing by behind the counter if you wanna gift me anythin. my front-end is strictly business!"

 the goal of the game is to fully feed every single moo moo.